bgotink/ngx-playwright/README.md

 sn build
 ```

 The package will be built in `<package folder>/dist`, e.g. `packages/jest/dist`.
-You can test your build by refering to that folder in a package.json, e.g.
+You can test your build by referring to that folder in a package.json, e.g.

 ```json
 // in dependencies, or via resolutions